 As a former refugee, I know how essential trusted civic and cultural ties can be to ensure safety, stability, and success in life.
 There is a strong sense of community and collective duty in East Portland that drew me to make it my home.
 We are industrious, resilient, and powerful—and we all belong.
-I have worked with the people of East Portland and North Clackamas for twenty years as a community organizer and advocate, and I will keep fighting shoulder-to-shoulder with you, the residents of District 24, as your next State Senator.
+I have worked with the people of East Portland and North Clackamas for twenty years as a community organizer and advocate, and I will continue fighting shoulder-to-shoulder with you, the residents of District 24, as your State Senator.

 Kayse Jama's Story